-Kheer Puri is a traditional Rajab and Milad-un-Nabi special sweet.
+Kheer Puri is a traditional Rajab and Milad special sweet treat.
 Crunchy chobe ki puri and creamy kheer make an amazingly delicious dessert.
-Hyderabadi Chobe ki Puri is like Gujiya.
-The filling of these puris is pretty simple and called choba.
+Hyderabadi Chobe ki Puri is similar to North Indian sweet Gujiya.
+The filling of these puris, choba is pretty simple and yum.
 Grated dry coconut, sugar, cardamom powder, chopped dry fruits and nuts make choba.

 About This Recipe